orkes-io/docs/docs/developer-guides/scheduling-workflows.md

 ## Viewing Executions

-Once the schedulers are defined, you can view the executions from the **Scheduler > Executions** page.
+Once the schedulers are defined, you can view the executions from the **Executions > Scheduler** page.

 <p align="center"><img src="/content/img/scheduler-executions.jpg" alt="Scheduler Executions View" width="100%" height="auto"></img></p>